Elderly couple bound, held at gunpoint during North Carolina home invasion; FBI investigating

 The FBI also noted that a person driving a similar vehicle purchased costumes — a clipboard, reflective vest, sunglasses and a pair of khaki pants — at a nearby Walmart that allowed the suspected thieves to get into the victims’ home.
 Both suspects were seen on surveillance video from the store.

-Additional details about potential victims wasn’t immediately available.
+Additional details about potential victims weren’t immediately available.
 As of Sunday, authorities have not said whether either man is in custody.